mattapow/mattapow/README.md

 At the university of Sydney, I researched the rheology of granular flows.
 Inter-particle cohesion has a significant but understudied role in granular flows such as avalanches, powder flows, and landslides.
 I numerically investigated the grain-scale mechanisms behind their viscous and diffusive properties.
 This investigation informs continuous models of granular flows, providing a physical basis for these models and allows continunuus scale approximations of their flow field.

-## Data Centric Engineering :factory::factory:

-I also have an interest in including data in online engineering applications.
-This includes optimsation, Bayesian inference and filtering.
-I worked on these ideas at the University of Sydney's Digital Sciences Initiative.

 Reach me at matthew.macaulay@ga.gov.au 📫